Help needed from Michigan residents: Protect America’s boxwood from invasive caterpillar

 The adult moths are distinctive and have both a light morph (iridescent white wings with brown border, brown body [Photo 4]) and a dark morph (brown body and wings with white forewing spots [Photo 5]).

 An excellent publication, “Box Tree Moth and its SE US Lookalikes,” published by the University of Georgia and Clemson Cooperative Extension, shows the box tree moths and those that may be similar.
-If you believe you’ve detected the box tree moth, please email photos to the box tree moth team at MSU Extension at email@example.com for positive identification.
+If you believe you’ve detected the box tree moth, please report sightings to MDARD's Eyes in the Field.

 Please be aware that at this point we must notify USDA APHIS of any positive finds of box tree moth in Michigan.
 If caterpillars or moths of box tree moth are found, it is likely that infested plants will need to be treated or removed, and preventive treatments of boxwoods in the area may be initiated.
 We sincerely hope that we do not find any in Michigan, but if we do, early detection is our best chance of preventing establishment and spread.